Backup on LUKS-encrypted external HDD

 # cryptsetup close backupdev

 OK, onto the script!
-The code is fairly simple (see source code link above)—save it into a file with the .sh extension (below I will use backup_script.sh).6 There are variables to set up (they are at the top of the file):
+The code is fairly simple: it consists of the script proper, and its configuration file.
+Save the former into a file with the .sh extension (below I will use backup_script.sh), and the latter in file $HOME/.config/ext_luks_bck/config.sh.6

 Usage.
 Just run the script:7